BlueprintAssist/blueprintassist.github.io/docs/features/command-list.md

 ## Go to Parent Class Definition

 * Navigate to the current asset's parent class in the Unreal or code editor with `CTRL + SHIFT + B`

+## Straighten hovered pin

+* Straightens all pin connections for the hovered or selected pin `UNBOUND`